Skip to main content

 5. Ask for a backup plan.
 If a ride, meal, or benefit will take time, ask what to do this week.

-Document Why it may help Tip
+Document or detail Why it may help Tip

 Photo ID Confirms identity Ask what else works if the ID is expired.